 Marion integrated dance into her senior capstone thesis in environmental studies, her major at UVM.
 She collaborated with senior thesis advisor Amy Seidl, who wrote a 15-minute narrative that Marion choreographed with nine student dancers.
 She performed the piece at UVM and several local elementary schools.

 After graduation, Marion moved west to Tucson, Arizona, working at nonprofits, social media and dancing.
 She recently branched out to establish her own company called the Dust Dance Collective, a contemporary dance group focusing on producing video dance media.

 “We’re doing auditions now for our second season.
 We create concept videos with modern choreography and we collaborate with other artists in Tucson—photographers, makeup artists musicians, videographers, clothing designers.”

-It’s the sense of community in dance as UVM that she’s striving for.
+It’s the sense of community in the Program in Dance that she’s striving for.
 Last winter she returned to Burlington to perform in Dancing Uphill, an annual dance event that celebrated the 10th anniversary of UVM’s dance program.

-“Paul Besaw and Claire Byrne (of the UVM Dance department) hold a very special place in heart.
+“Paul Besaw and Claire Byrne (of the Program in Dance) hold a very special place in heart.
 I had never done improvisational movement until I came to UVM.
 Dust Dance focuses heavily on that and that’s what pushes me forward.”

 - 1 of 3